-The BMC ambassadors are: Hazel Findlay, Mary-Ann Ochota, Steve McClure, James McHaffie, Shauna Coxsey, and Chris Townsend.
+The BMC ambassadors are: Hazel Findlay, Mary-Ann Ochota, Steve McClure, James McHaffie, Shauna Coxsey, Molly Thompson-Smith and Chris Townsend.

 The ambassadors are helping the BMC raise its profile by acting as role models to inspire and engage young climbers, hill walkers and mountaineers.
 The initiative aims to encourage more young people to join and get involved with the BMC.

-So keep an eye out for our ambassadors at BMC events, on social media, and participating in short films on our video channel BMC TV
+So keep an eye out for our ambassadors at BMC events, on social media, and participating in short films on our Youtube channel BMC TV

 The BMC ambassadors continue to get involved in all sorts of ways, largely through filming for BMC TV and spreading the word of the BMC through social media.
 Our ambassador scheme is funded by Sport England to inspire more young people to participate in climbing, hill walking and mountaineering.
 The initial focus has been on climbers in the first phase of the scheme to help attract more young climbers, however we're now delighted to have Chris Townsend on board as our first BMC hill walking ambassador

 Meet the Ambassadors